7theta/reflecti/README.md

  ;; either the search bar or suggestions dropdown.
  :search-suggestions [{:display-text "Suggestion 1"}]

- ;; Called with the text present in the search bar every time it ;; changes or a search request is made.
+ ;; called with the text present in the search bar every time it ;; changes or a search request is made.
  :on-search (fn [search-text] ...)